 I think the same can be said about life.
 Life isn’t always what we expect.
 It doesn't always follow our plans or live up to our expectations.

 When that happens, if we believe that God is good, loving, and sovereign, we know that He will work it out for our good.
-That is so comforting, and I'm grateful for that assurance.
+That is such a comforting thought, and I'm grateful for that assurance.

 But in the moment, it's difficult to face that disappointment, discouragement, or frustration.
 It's hard to see our expectations deflate like those tulips.

-One thing that helps me make the best of an oops! moment (or season) is to ask this question that I learned from CEO, author, and speaker Michael Hyatt: "What does this make possible?"
+One thing that helps me make the best of a discouraging or frustrating moment (or season) to ask this question that I learned from CEO, author, and speaker Michael Hyatt: "What does this make possible?"

 This question can help us gain a new perspective on the situation.
 Maybe we need to take what we have, even if it isn't perfect, and view it with fresh eyes.
 Can we use it in a new way?
 Can we try something different?